tfabris/BlueGigaEmpeg/README.md

 This design is intended for the empeg to be a secondary Bluetooth input into a modern car stereo, rather than the car's main stereo system.
-In this situation, the empeg's sleep mode, the empeg's "memory" power connection, and the way the BlueGigaEmpeg module gets its power from the empeg tuner connector, all combine to cause some interesting problems with power state transitions.
+In this situation, the empeg's sleep mode, the empeg's "memory" power connection, the way the BlueGigaEmpeg module gets its power from the empeg tuner connector, and the way the car stereo issues Bluetooth commands when you shut off the ignition, all combine to cause some interesting problems with power state transitions.
 At least they did in my car, your mileage may vary.

 I found that if I connected the empeg to my car via the regular method (i.e.